actuated/exchange-find/README.md

   - For 451, adds the URL from the X-MS-Location response header.
   - Flags "Basic" for responses with `WWW-Authenticate: Basic`.
   - Flags "NTLM" for responses with headers that match `WWW-Authenticate: NTLM`.
-  - After finding NTLM auth, will show Base64-decoded response for empty authentication so you can try to figure out the domain.
   - Flags if 401, but no Basic or NTLM authentication headers.
   - Checks for headers are case-insensitive.
+- Script will attempt to get the domain name if any NTLM endpoints were found.
+  - The script will use the last NTLM endpoint found for that target.
+  - `--show-ntlm` will optionally show the response value obtained.

 # Example
 ```